JArthurJohnston/JmonkeyTutorials_In_JRuby/README.md

 ## Usage

 Open up your preffered terminal or command promt and navigate to the 'Source' directory where you extracted this repo.
 Each file is a stand-alone script.
 So all you have to do is run any of the 'hello' scripts.
-You can do this by executing
+You can do this by executing:
-,,,ruby

   jruby <script_name>.rb
-,,,

 in your command prompt.

 Once youve run a script you will see the basic jMonkey splash screen.
 Choose the settings you want and continue to run the program.